 In addition, the Diamond Screen Film Festival awards exciting prizes to winners.
 Prizes have been sponsored by some of the most important companies in independent filmmaking, including DIVE/Shooters Post & Transfer, NFL Films, Cisco, Jungle Software, Other World Computing, Avid Technology, Focal Press, Videosmith, Gorilla Software, and Final Draft, Inc.

-For more information and for submission details, visit the Diamond Screen Film Festival web site
+For information about the previous editions visit Diamond Screen Film Festival web site